|Taking just a few minutes to survey a scene and sketch it can help work out any

 without doing any sketch drawing first.

-Sketching comes in for me.
-There are lessons in the book devoted entirely to composing a sketch and
+That's where Drawing 365 comes in for me.
+There are lessons in the book devoted entirely to composing a drawing and

 how to sketch while honing your selective composition skills.
 Selective being